Slipstream (1989 film)

 Slipstream is a 1989 science fiction film directed by Steven Lisberger, who had previously directed the cult classic 1982 science fiction film Tron.
 It was produced by Gary Kurtz, best known for his collaboration with George Lucas on the first two Star Wars films and American Graffiti.
-Slipstream reunited Kurtz with his Star Wars lead Mark Hamill, who features alongside Bill Paxton, Bob Peck and Kitty Aldridge, with cameo appearances from Robbie Coltrane, Ben Kingsley and F. Murray Abraham.
+Slipstream reunited Kurtz with his Star Wars lead Mark Hamill, who stars alongside Bill Paxton, Bob Peck and Kitty Aldridge, with cameo appearances from Robbie Coltrane, Ben Kingsley and F. Murray Abraham.

 Plot

 A voiceover sets the scene: the time is after the Harmonic Convergence, when drastic climate change has swept away civilization as we know it.
 A vast wind current, the Slipstream, encircles the globe, and a few scattered settlements of survivors attempt to keep human life going.

 An aeroplane pursues a man running down a canyon, cornering him at a precipice.
 The plane lands, and its occupants, bounty hunters Will Tasker and Belitski, chase the man and shoot him with a grappling hook.
 The fugitive looks at his arm, but seems intrigued rather than distressed.
-Tasker pulls on the rope and the man tumbles down the side of the canyon, but he is not harmed.
+Tasker pulls on the rope, and the man tumbles down the side of the canyon, but he is not harmed.
 Immediately after his fall, the fugitive quotes from the aviator and poet John Gillespie Magee, Jr.: "I have slipped the surly bonds of Earth, put out my hand and touched the Face of God."

 The bounty hunters take their prisoner to a busy airstrip, where he stands beside them, handcuffed, as they eat in the diner.
-Matt Owens, a smalltime arms dealer, nearly gets his arm broken when he makes a pass at Belitski, then tries to sell contraband to Tasker.
+Matt Owens, a small-time arms dealer, nearly gets his arm broken when he makes a pass at Belitski, then tries to sell contraband to Tasker.
 It is then revealed that Tasker and Belitski are part of the remnants of a law enforcement agency, trying to keep the peace in a post-apocalyptic society.
 Tasker seizes some of Owens' goods.
 However, as the pair are leaving, Owens abducts their prisoner so that he can claim the large reward.
-Tasker shoots Owens with a dart, telling him that it is poisoned; but it also implants a tracking device in Owens' body, enabling Belitski and Tasker to follow them.
+Tasker shoots Owens with a dart, telling him that it is poisoned, but it also implants a tracking device in Owens' body, enabling Belitski and Tasker to follow them.

 Owens first flies to his home, Hell's Kitchen.
 On the way, the prisoner quotes from the poetry of Byron, and misunderstanding, Owens begins to call him Byron.
 After their arrival at Hell's Kitchen, Byron heals a boy blinded by cataracts, and Owens begins to wonder if Byron is more than he appears.
-After getting lost, they land at the home of a cult of cave-dwellers who worship the Slipstream and who have recently been under attack by bandits.
+After getting lost, they land at the home of a cult of cave-dwellers who worship the Slipstream and have recently been attacked by bandits.
 Byron attempts to help, lifting a heavy milling stone off Avatar, the cult's leader.
-Avatar, in his dying words, curses Byron as being part of the out-of-control technological advancements that led to the apocalyptic Convergence.
-The cultists decide to let the wind decide what to do with Byron, and tie him to a massive kite in the wind.
+In his dying words, Avatar curses Byron as being part of the out-of-control technological advancements that led to the apocalyptic Convergence.
+The cultists let the wind decide what to do with Byron and tie him to a massive kite in the wind.